holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.3.2 Prioritizing Your Attention

-Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.
-You must further consider and integrate any official prioritizations and Strategies of the Circle or acting upon the Circle, such as those specified by a Circle Lead, when assessing how to deploy your time, attention, and other resources to your work within the Circle.
-If your judgment of how to integrate these leads you to prioritize in a way that's substantially opposed to them, you must also notify the Circle Lead of your decision.
+Whenever you have time available to act in a Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.
+In assessing that, you must further consider and integrate any relative value judgments and Strategies defined by a Circle Lead or other officially authorized source of the Circle holding the Role, as well as any acting upon that Circle itself.
+If for any reason you intend to prioritize in a way that you believe is substantially opposed to the published priorities of the Circle holding your Role, you must notify the Circle Lead of your intent.

 ### 2.4 Duties to Other Role-Fillers